Blog

 4. Solicit employee feedback

-Asking employees for feedback on their workspace needs and preferences is essential in determining if desk sharing is a good fit.
+Asking employees for feedback on their workspace needs and preferences is essential in determining if sharing is a good fit.
 Employee feedback can help companies understand their needs and preferences and tailor the strategy accordingly.
-Some employees may prefer having a dedicated desk, while others may be open to the idea of desk sharing.
+Some employees may prefer having a dedicated desk, while others may be open to this idea.

 5. Explore hybrid work arrangements